Richard Webb

 |

-- Long-term economic and demographic trends
+- Long-term economic and demographic trends continue to favor Florida.

-will be the third most populated state in the country.
+We are now the third most populated state in the country.
 Florida’s

 population is expected to increase about 75 percent by 2030.
 Florida